xavialex/NLP-Transformers-Demo/README.md

 ## Use

-To run the notebook, with the environment activated (see [Dependencies](#Dependencies) section), create an IPyKernel running this instruction:
+To run the notebooks, with the environment activated (see [Dependencies](#Dependencies) section), create an IPyKernel running this instruction:

 ```python -m ipykernel install --user --name=myenv```